mitchest/c2c/README.md

 ## Installation

-You can install directly from CRAN as above, or if you want to get the development version, which might have some new functionality, you can install from GitHub.It's very easy, simply use Hadley Wickham's (excellent) ```devtools``` package
+You can install directly from CRAN as above, or if you want to get the development version, which might have some new functionality, you can install from GitHub.
+It's very easy, simply use Hadley Wickham's (excellent) ```devtools``` package

 ```r